0xSpaceShard/starknet-hardhat-plugin/README.md

 Specify custom configuration by editing your project's `hardhat.config.ts` (or `hardhat.config.js`).

 ### Cairo version
 Use this configuration option to select the `cairo-lang`/`starknet` version used by the underlying Docker container.
-If you specify neither `version` nor [venv](#existing-virtual-environment), the latest dockerized version is used.
+If you specify neither `dockerizedVersion` nor [venv](#existing-virtual-environment), the latest dockerized version is used.

 A list of available versions can be found [here](https://hub.docker.com/r/shardlabs/cairo-cli/tags).
 ```javascript